The Great Victorian Collection

-The Great Victorian Collection, published in 1975, is a fantasy novel by Northern Irish-Canadian writer Brian Moore.
-Set in Carmel, California, it tells the story of a man who dreams that the empty parking lot he can see from his hotel window has been transformed by the arrival of a collection of priceless Victoriana on display in a vast open-air market.
+The Great Victorian Collection, published in 1975, is a fantasy novel by Northern Irish-Canadian writer Brian Moore.It tells the story of a man who dreams that the empty parking lot he can see from his hotel window has been transformed by the arrival of a collection of priceless Victoriana on display in a vast open-air market.
 When he awakes he finds that he can no longer distinguish the dream from reality.

+It won the 1975 James Tait Black Memorial Prize for Fiction and the Governor General's Award for English-language fiction.

+Plot

+Anthony Maloney, an assistant professor of history and an expert in Victorian artifacts checks into a motel in Carmel, California.
+He dreams that the parking lot outside his motel has been transformed into an open air market for all things Victorian.
+He wakes to find that his dream is reality.
+He goes to the market to examine the valuable artifacts, only to find that the genuine artifacts become fakes when he removes them form the market.

+Reception

 The book won the 1975 James Tait Black Memorial Prize for Fiction and, in Canada in 1975, the Governor General's Award for English-language fiction.

 The American science fiction author and poet Thomas M. Disch included The Great Victorian Collection in his list of "modern classic" fantasy novels.
+David Pringle included it as Number 56 in his 1988 book Modern Fantasy: The Hundred Best Novels.
+Pringle called it "an elegant, ironic, and touching parable."